UCLALibrary/gitops_kubernetes/README.md

 * Removing an existing application via ArgoCD through a git commit

-### To add a new ArgoCD application to be deployed
+### To deploy a new application via ArgoCD using app-of-apps setup
 1. Navigate to directory `app-of-apps`
 1. Navigate to directory that best associates the subdirectory of what you're trying to deploy to.
 This is most likely subteam based.
 I.e. `app-of-apps/services-team`
   * `cd app-of-apps/services-team`